kaushik88/kaushik88.github.io/_posts/2015-08-18-the-strategy-pattern.md

 thumbnail_path: blog/linkedin/strategy.gif
 ---

 This is the first post in a series of blogposts on [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern).
+The strategy pattern is one of the most commonly used patterns where various implementations of a single behavior exists and we want to decouple consumers of this behavior from any particular implementation.

 **Intent**